masaponto/masaponto.github.io/index.md

 ## About
 Masaponto is a data science engineer in Tokyo Japan.
-I like ArchLinux, Emacs, Dvorak keybord, and Python.
+He likes ArchLinux, Emacs, Dvorak keybord, and Python.

 ## Links
 - [Github](https://github.com/masaponto)